Azure/trusted-internet-connection/README-repo.md

 ## Deployment Instructions

+### Azure Firewall vs. Front Door vs. Application Gateway

+Azure Firewall functions as a router and a firewall with more policies

 ### Azure Resource Management (ARM) Templates

 ARM templates are used to lay the ground work for you to deploy the resources necessary to support TIC 3.0 compliance.
 The templates are the "azuredeploy.json" files within the Architecture folder structure.
 The ARM templates use a combination of linked and nested templates to simplify code maintenance and provide consistency during deployment.
 If you want to modify any of the code, please fork the repo and update accordingly.

+#### Azure Firewall

 The following figure shows which resources are deployed with each Azure Firewall scenario.

 ![ARM Template Structure for Azure Firewall Scenarios](https://raw.githubusercontent.com/Azure/trusted-internet-connection/main/Architecture/Images/150392354-e1a3eef5-2559-4660-8805-0b2d2e4ce093.png)

+#### Azure Front Door

+The following figure shows which resources are deployed with each Azure Front Door scenario.

+#### Azure Application Gateway

+The following figure shows which resources are deployed with each Azure Application Gateway scenario.

 ### Log Analytics workspace